Examples

 user@Computer ~/pyBaram$ pybaram run rae2822.pbrm rae2822.ini

-Convert VTK output file for visualization:
+Convert the solution to a VTK file for visualization:

 user@Computer ~/pyBaram$ pybaram export rae2822.pbrm out-10000.pbrs out.vtu